YnabAddOns/foresightforynab/README.md

 - Helping you make more informed budgeting decisions

 This application integrates with YNAB's API to access your budget data and provides additional analysis tools that complement YNAB's core functionality.

+## Sunset Information

+This project has been sunset and the live website will be taken down.
+However, the code is now open source under the MIT license, allowing you to:

+- Clone the repository and run it locally
+- Modify and extend the functionality
+- Deploy your own instance
+- Contribute improvements back to the community

+The application is fully functional and can be set up locally following the installation instructions below.

 ## Features